uijs/uijs-core/README.md

     Running catest tests
     Running functional tests

+### Running benchmarks

+Benchmarks are simple uijs apps (export a `box`).
+All benchmarks are under the `benchmarks` directory.
+To run a benchmark, use the uijs devtool `bench` or `prof` commands.
+By default the benchmark will run for 5 seconds.
+If `prof` is used, it will show a profiler output.

+    $ cd benchmarks
+    $ uijs bench the-box.js
+    the-box.js 34303.2fps
+    $ uijs prof the-box.js
+    ...
+    ... # benchmark results
+    ...
+    the-box.js 36176.4fps

 ### Viewing samples

 Samples are simple uijs modules.
 In order to a sample, point `uijs build` to the sample file and open it (you will need to [install](#installing) the devtools of course):